durdiales/Notechain/README.md

 - Generic Framework
 - Does not force to a chain structure or blocks

+### NodeViewHolder

+It is the type that represents the state maintained by the nodes.
+It is clearly separated from the logic of the system, and the presence of mutability is explicit.
+It consists of the following parts:

+1. History: previous activity history.
+It would be what represents the blockchain
+2. Minimal state: minimum information that allows to validate incoming requests.
+Represents the status of the chain, which can be extracted from the history. these would be in the case of a cryptocurrency, for example, a collection of accounts and their balance sheets, with their respective public keys.
++ memory pool: buffer to store temporary information, for example of requests to validate
++ vault: structure to store private information of the node, for example private keys, in which case it would be called Wallet

 ## Show basic concepts of scorex-2
 ## Explain the model